Monday 2 September 2024

 3-speed AW gear hub dated August 1976.
 I have greased the water-repelling labyrinths.
 Put the hub bearing nuts back with the slack corrected, which fixed the grinding when I got the bike and have over-oiled the hub which washed out a little rust.

-The sprockets are; 17 and 57 tooth (originally 13 and 57 tooth).
-The lower gearing of my bike, makes it better for starting with less wobble.
-The five-speed hub option would give lower and higher gears though the bike goes fast enough the lower speed should be helpful on hills.
+The sprockets are; 13 and 57 tooth.
+The gearing is quite high, and the bike is poor for hill climbing.
+The five-speed hub option would give lower and higher speeds.
+The bike is a low speed bike and goes fast enough but it feels like a lower gear would be helpful on hills.

 Engine oil is a good general-purpose oil for the transmission you can also use grease on the cable parts and the sliding tubes.
 Don't use 3-in-one oil inside the gear hub but it's okay on the chain as it leaves a hard protective coating.